MaxHalford/tuna/README.md

 }
 ```

 The `Parse` method tells the `Diff` how to parse an incoming `Row`.
-The current value will be stored and update each time a new `Row` comes in.
+The current value will be stored and updated each time a new `Row` comes in.
 When this happens a new field will be set on the `Row`, which will be then be processed through the `Extractor`.
 The `FieldName` string determines the name of this new field.
 It's important **that the `Extractor` parsed the field named `FieldName`**.
 For convenience you can use the `NewDiff` method if you don't have to do any fancy processing.

 :point_up: Make sure your data is ordered in the right way before using `Diff`.
 There are various ways to sort a file by a given field, one of them being the [Unix `sort` command](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sort.html).

 #### `Union`

 Most use cases usually involve computing multiple statistics.
 One way would be to define a single `Extractor` which computes several statistics simultaneously.
-While this is computationally efficient and allows reusing computed values, it leads to writing application specific code that is somwhat difficult to maintain.
+While this is computationally efficient and allows reusing computed values, it leads to writing application specific code that can be difficult to maintain.

 Another way is to define a slice of `Extractors`s and loop over each one of them every time a new `Row` comes in.
 This is exactly what the `Union` struct does.
 You can use the [variadic](https://gobyexample.com/variadic-functions) `NewUnion` method to instantiate a `Union`.